 Prevent Frozen Pipes

-One of the most effective ways to protect your plumbing in winter is to insulate your pipes.
+One of the most effective ways to protect your winter plumbing is to insulate your pipes.
 Insulation helps to prevent freezing, which can lead to burst pipes.
 Common areas that require insulation include:

 If your pipes do freeze during the winter, it’s essential to act quickly to prevent them from bursting and causing water damage.
 Here’s what you should do if you discover frozen pipes: